dsolstad/walkthrough-nsm.stat.no/level6.md

 gdb and objdump didn't want to touch, but I found this online disassembler useful: `http://onlinedisassembler.com/odaweb/run_hex`

-Just paste the hex code in there and you will get this output:
-I have tried to comment each line.
+Just paste the hex code in there and you will get this output where I have commented each line.

 ```asm
  xor    ebx,ebx             ; XOR the value in ebx with ebx (make ebx zero)